David Brock: Personal life

-Brock was formerly the domestic partner of William Grey; Fox News reported that their relationship ended in a bitter, three-year-long legal battle in which "Brock and Grey traded angry accusations, ... replete with charges of blackmail, theft and financial malfeasance" related to a house in Rehoboth Beach, Delaware, that the two once shared.
-Brock made a six figure payout to Grey in order to avoid his former partner going public with accusations of corruption regarding Brock and Media Matters.
-Brock initially paid, then sued afterward for what he now termed "blackmail".
-Grey filed a lawsuit against Brock in January 2011, and Brock countersued Grey in March 2011.
-The dispute was settled at the end of 2011 on confidential terms.

-Brock was formerly in a long term relationship with James Alefantis.

-On March 22, 2017, Brock suffered a heart attack while at work at Media Matters headquarters; he was expected to fully recover.
+Brock was formerly in a long-term relationship with James Alefantis.
+On March 22, 2017, Brock suffered a heart attack while at work at Media Matters headquarters.

-Controversies

-Potential legal conflicts
+Reception

-Brock's simultaneous involvement with Correct the Record, American Bridge, and Priorities USA Action raised legal questions, given that the first two groups worked closely with Hillary Clinton's campaign, while Priorities USA Action, the largest Democratic Party super PAC, is legally prohibited from doing so.
+Paul Ryan, a lawyer at the Campaign Legal Center, considered complaining about Brock to the Federal Election Commission and Justice Department, charging that he was "creating new ways to undermine campaign regulation."
+He was referencing Brock's simultaneous involvement with Correct the Record, American Bridge, and Priorities USA Action since the first two groups worked closely with Hillary Clinton's campaign, while Priorities USA Action, the largest Democratic Party super PAC, is legally prohibited from doing so.
 Brock claimed to have stopped working directly with American Bridge, although its staffers continued to operate out of his office.
-Paul Ryan, a lawyer at the Campaign Legal Center, considered complaining about Brock to the Federal Election Commission and Justice Department, charging that he was "creating new ways to undermine campaign regulation."

-Criticism of Brock

 In 2001, Jonah Goldberg wrote in National Review that while Brock has been "hailed by liberals for 'coming clean,' they would never really trust him."
 He quoted reporter Jill Abramson as having said that "the problem with Brock's credibility" is that "once you admit you've knowingly written false things, how do you know when to believe what he writes?"
 Similarly, The Guardian referred in 2014 to "residual unease among some liberal operatives that Brock's conversion story fits into a pattern of opportunism and self-promotion rather than ideological transformation."
 Observing in 2015 that Brock had admitted to mudslinging before, The Daily Beast noted a difficulty in dispatching fears he would do it again.
 Brock's claim that the Clintons have never committed any wrongdoing has received criticisms from many, including fellow Democrats, who have cited instances of abuse.

-Cenk Uygur of The Young Turks criticized Brock's negative coverage of the Bernie Sanders 2016 Presidential Campaign, specifically the alleged invention of the "Bernie Bro" controversy.
-Uygur said that Brock's January 10, 2017 open letter of apology to Sanders and his voters was disingenuous because it was motivated by a desire to raise money from wealthy Democratic donors and to foster a perception of himself as being a member of the U.S. progressive movement.
+Cenk Uygur of The Young Turks criticized Brock's negative coverage of the Bernie Sanders 2016 presidential campaign, specifically the alleged invention of the "Bernie Bro" controversy.
+Uygur said that Brock's January 10, 2017, open letter of apology to Sanders and his voters, was disingenuous because it was motivated by a desire to raise money from wealthy Democratic donors and to foster a perception of himself as being a member of the U.S. progressive movement.